QuickFixes/web-dev-with-friends/vm/TECHNICAL.md

 (successfully) completed before will be executed.

-That being said, it wouldn't hurt to make sure that any uncommited changes to the Bioreactor codebase have been committed and pushed (perhaps to a `dev` tree in a private fork), just in case.
+That being said, it wouldn't hurt to make sure that any uncommited changes to any other project codebase(s) have been committed and pushed (perhaps to a `dev` tree in a private fork), just in case.

 You can also just run `git pull` followed by `vagrant provision` in the directory on your _host OS_ where you originally cloned this repository.